jacklowrie/wp-gizmo/README.md

 would _not_ name it `gizmo-deplanitizer` or `deplanitizer-gizmo`.
 That said, it's more important to follow a naming convention that is consistent and makes sense to everyone on your team.
-# Gizmo CLI
-Gizmo comes with a wp-cli extension that is inspired by Laravel's artisan cli. the root command is `wp gizmo`.
-These commands are not included in your bundled plugin by default, though gizmo supports it. with wp-gizmo-cli, you can rapidly scaffold new plugin components, tests, and even cli commands for use in your Dev environment or in your bundled plugin.
-If you choose to extend gizmo's wpcli commands with additional commands you want to include in the bundled plugin, the root command will be rewritten to the name of your plugin during the bundle process (so in your dev environment, you run `wp gizmo refresh-opengraph-metadata`, but in your bundled plugin called `1440`, you'd run `wp 1440 refresh-opengraph-metadata`).
 # Using WP-Gizmo with WP Rig
 Gizmo draws a lot of inspiration from WP Rig, and can be used in tandem with it.
 This is especially useful if you're building a fully custom WordPress install